 - Cloud studies (ca. 1821–25) by John Constable

-You can spend a whole day wandering through the Yale Center for British Art, and since admission to the museum is free, it makes for an easy addition to any New Haven itinerary.
+You can spend a whole day wandering through the Yale Center for British Art.
+Since admission to the museum is free, it makes for an easy addition to any New Haven itinerary.

 Norman Rockwell Museum in Stockbridge, Massachusetts